 As discussed earlier, this is where you define configuration settings though your package.json file.

 When set to true, npm will refuse to publish the package.
 This should not be confused with the access configuration setting.
 The private option is a handy setting when you have a project that utilizes npm along with its package.json but it is not intended to be published to the npm registry, either scoped or public.

 If your intention changes, simply change the setting to false, and you will be able to publish your package.

-package.json file also accepts custom properties, as long as the name is not already defined or reserved.
+The package.json file also accepts custom properties, as long as the name isn’t already defined or reserved.

-Scoped packages can also be published publically by calling the publish command with
+Private (scoped) packages can also be published publicly by calling the publish command with

 Again, the npm documentation for this is excellent, and it would be futile to just repeat their words.